Search

 The project begins in physical education.
 Students spend a class brainstorming different types of athletic endeavors, thinking about their goals, and practicing their favorite movements.
 During our next class, we take a portrait photo of each student that they feel represents their athletic identity.

-Then the students spend a couple weeks working with Ms. Fuerst and Ms. Sprung in the library to plan, design, and create their Athletic Identity cards.
+Then the students spend a couple of weeks working with Ms. Fuerst and Ms. Sprung in the library to plan, design, and create their Athletic Identity cards.
 Students are introduced to the Book Creator app and use various features to create a trading card.
-This week the innovation and physical education departments presented the cards to first graders so they could appreciate all the hard work they’ve put in as athletes and innovators!
+This week, the innovation and physical education departments presented the cards to first graders so they could appreciate all the hard work they’ve put into being athletes and innovators!
 As we told them, the cards one day might be worth millions, but right now they are priceless.

 – Alex Tzelnic, physical education teacher and mindfulness director

 The second graders took the saying “It’ll happen rain or shine!” very literally as we ventured into Boston for a soggy but fun field trip last week.
-For our first stop, we went to the UNICEF Heart String’s exhibit in the Cyclorama to learn about how to be global citizens and use our voices for positive change.
+For our first stop, we went to the UNICEF Heart String’s Cyclorama exhibit to learn how to be global citizens and use our voices for positive change.
 Thanks to Megan Chien P ‘30 for helping to bring this exhibit to Boston!

-For our second stop, we got to see the monumental sculpture, The Embrace, on the Boston Common with Jonathan Evans P ‘27, ‘30, who was the chief architect of the project.
-Students were excited to learn about how a memorial of that scale is built–they couldn’t believe it took seven trucks to bring the pieces from Washington State!
+For our second stop, we got to see the monumental sculpture, The Embrace, on the Boston Common with Jonathan Evans P ‘27, ‘30, who was the project’s chief architect.
+Students were excited to learn how a memorial of that scale is built–they couldn’t believe it took seven trucks to bring the pieces from Washington State!
 They also completed a scavenger hunt to find all the names of local activists who are included in the quilt-like tiles at the base of the memorial.

 A little rain can’t stop our intrepid second graders from having a day filled with friendship, fun, and learning!